 - Shutter Sync: By default, the flash fires at the beginning of the exposure.
 This flash timing, known as 1st curtain sync, is the best choice for most subjects.
-However, if you use a very slow shutter speed and you’re photographing a moving object, 1st curtain sync causes the blur that results from the motion to appear in front of the object, which doesn’t make much visual sense.To solve this problem, you can change the Shutter Sync option to 2nd curtain sync, also known as rear-curtain sync.
+However, if you use a very slow shutter and you’re photographing a moving object, 1st curtain sync causes the blur that results from the motion to appear in front of the object, which doesn’t make much visual sense.To solve this problem, you can change the Shutter Sync option to 2nd curtain sync, also known as rear-curtain sync.
 In this flash mode, the motion trails appear behind the moving object.
-The flash fires twice in this mode: once when you press the shutter button and again at the end of the exposure.
+The flash fires twice in this mode: once when you press the button and again at the end of the exposure.

 - Flash Exposure Compensation: This setting adjusts the power of the built-in flash.

 The M50 has four options affecting the flash here.
 Shutter Sync and Flash Exposure Compensation are joined by:

 - Flash Mode: Ignore this; it’s not adjustable when you use the built-in flash.

 - E-TTL II Metering: See above.

 - External flash func.
 Setting and External flash C.Fn setting: these last 2 options on the Flash Control list relate to external flash heads; they don’t affect the performance of the built-in flash.
 However, they apply only to Canon EX-series Speedlites that enable you to control the flash through the camera.
 If you own such a flash, refer to the flash manual for details.